devashishroychowdhury/ShopIt---Ecommerce/readme.md

 This website is based on footwear - shoes , sandales and much more.
 Explore the wide range of variety in the footwear with ShopIt.

+Feel free to contribute and comment if you have any ideas.